 Hungary

-Hungary’s CSRD transposition framework is provided by the ESG Act, adopted on 12 December 2023, though some detailed rules remain pending on additional decrees (regarding ESG consultants’ accreditation and training institutions).
+Hungary’s CSRD transposition framework is provided by the ESG Act, adopted on 12 December 2023.
+Recent detailed regulations in the form of an additional decrees (regarding ESG consultants’ accreditation, accreditation institutions requirements, training institutions and preparation of ESG reports) have been adopted and published.

 The Hungarian Ministry for National Economy and Supervisory Authority for Regulated Activities (SZTFH) function as supervisory authorities for the transposed obligations.
 The detailed rules on the amount of sections and the procedure for imposing them have not yet been adopted and will be laid down in a government decree.